 Digital Art

 Step into the world where creativity meets technology—where your imagination can run wild and your ideas come to life with the click of a button.
 Whether you're already comfortable behind the screen or new to digital media, you will learn a variety of digital tools, including Photoshop, Illustrator, and Procreate while also experimenting with the capabilities of AI image generators.
 These tools will empower you to experiment, innovate, and express your artistic voice in ways that are only possible in the digital realm.
 Whether your focus is illustration, animation, or experimental techniques, this class offers the flexibility to explore a range of artistic expressions while mastering the digital tools of the future.
+Prerequisites: Photography, 2D, or by the recommendation from the Visual Arts Department Head.

 Advanced Digital Art

 This course builds off your technical skills and interests in Digital Art.
 You will enhance your understanding of digital art-making tools while developing your point of view as a digital artist.
 Researching contemporary digital practices will support your self-directed process and help you explore how to display your work on campus.
-Prerequisites: Digital Art and recommendation from the Visual Art Department Head.
+Prerequisites: Digital Art and recommendation from the Visual Arts Department Head.

-Intro to Photography
+Photography

 Beatmaking and Electronic Music